tlswg/tls13-spec/draft-ietf-tls-tls13.md

 present, the server MUST negotiate the minimum of ClientHello.legacy_version and TLS 1.2.
 For example, if the server supports TLS 1.0, 1.1, and 1.2, and legacy_version is TLS 1.0, the server will proceed with a TLS 1.0 ServerHello.
-If the server only supports versions greater than ClientHello.legacy_version, it MUST abort the handshake with a "protocol_version" alert.
+If the "supported_versions" extension is absent and the server only supports versions greater than ClientHello.legacy_version, the server MUST abort the handshake with a "protocol_version" alert.

 Note that earlier versions of TLS did not clearly specify the record layer version number value in all cases (TLSPlaintext.legacy_record_version).
-Servers will receive various TLS 1.x versions in this field, however its value MUST always be ignored.
+Servers will receive various TLS 1.x versions in this field, but its value MUST always be ignored.